open-contracting/bi.open-contracting.org/powerbi/default/README.md

 ## Clean

-If desired, you can delete the `kingfisher-collect` directorY, which IS downloaded by the `build` target, but aren't needed after building images:
+If desired, you can delete the `kingfisher-collect` directory, which is downloaded by the `build` target, but isn't needed after building images:

 ```bash
 make clean-build